broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/wgs.methods.md

 ### Variant Calling

 Prior to variant calling, the variant calling interval list was split to enable parallelization.
 Using the GATK PrintReads tool, the WellformedReadFilter was applied to reads.
 Variant calling was then applied to reads that passed the filter using GATK (v3.5) HaplotypeCaller with the parameters --max_alternate_alleles 3 (sufficient for human data),  --ERC GVCF, and --read_filter OverclippedRead (to reduce false positives resulting from contamination).
-The resulting GVCFs were merged using Picard MergeVcfs and the final VCF file was validated using GATK ValidateVariants.
+The resulting GVCFs were merged using Picard MergeVcfs and then reblocked using GATK ReblockGVCF.
+The final reblocked GVCF file was validated using GATK ValidateVariants.
 Variant metrics were calculated using Picard CollectVariantCallingMetrics.

-The pipeline’s final outputs included metrics, validation reports, an aligned CRAM with index, and a GVCF containing variant calls with an accompanying index.
+The pipeline’s final outputs included metrics, validation reports, an aligned CRAM with index, and a reblocked GVCF containing variant calls with an accompanying index.